 - Lifespan Purchasing

-Lifespan Workforce and Youth Development provides the opportunities, inspiration and education to help you find your career in health care.
+Lifespan Workforce Development provides the opportunities, inspiration and education to help you find your career in health care.

 We offer various youth development and employment programs that serve different career interests.
 Explore all of the opportunities and find one that works for you.

-Workforce STAT features a series of interconnected educational training and support services.
-The program was designed by and for Rhode Island’s growing health care industry and will meet health care industry needs by transforming, in an accelerated manner, a group of unemployed and underemployed entry-level Rhode Islanders into a prepared, well-qualified certified nursing assistant (CNA) workforce to care for patients.
+The Workforce STAT CNA Program features a series of interconnected educational training and support services for those ages 18 and older.
+The program was designed by and for Rhode Island’s growing health care industry and will meet health care industry needs by transforming, in an accelerated manner, a group of unemployed and underemployed entry-level Rhode Islanders into a prepared, well-qualified CNA workforce to care for patients.

-The Seacole Scholars Program, named for pioneering nurse Mary Seacole, is a summer employment opportunity for high school students who have their Certified Nursing Assistant (CNA) licenses.
+The Seacole Scholars Program, named for pioneering nurse Mary Seacole, is a summer employment opportunity for high school students, ages 16 to 21, who have their Certified Nursing Assistant (CNA) licenses.
 This program is run by Rhode Island Hospital's nursing department and operates as part of the Lifespan Summer Employment Program.